abinayars/sentiment-analysis/README.md

 **IMDb Accuracy: 70.84%**

-This evaluation demonstrates how the model performs when applied to text from a different domain.
+This evaluation measures how the trained model performs when applied to text from a different domain.

 ## Evaluation Metrics